 “Non-Professional Subscriber” means a Subscriber who is (i) a natural person that is not required to be regulated or supervised by a body concerned with the regulation or supervision of investment or financial services and (ii) that meets all of the following criteria:

-He/she subscribes (i.e. registers and pays) in an individual and personal capacity.
+He/she subscribes (i.e., registers and pays) in an individual and personal capacity.
 He/she does not subscribe as a principal, officer, partner, employee or agent, neither of any business, nor on behalf of any other individual;

-He/she uses the Information solely for management of his/her own personal property, i.e. in his/her own personal investment activities.
+He/she uses the Information solely for management of his/her own personal property, i.e., in his/her own personal investment activities.
 He/she does not use the Information as a trader to the public or for the investment of corporate funds.
 Furthermore, he/she does not operate a credit institution and/or a financial services institution;

-He/she is not a day trader dealing at a credit institution’s and/or financial services institution’s premises or a self-employed individual maintaining an account on his/her company’s name;
+He/she is not a day trader dealing at a credit institution’s and/or financial services institution’s premises or a self-employed individual maintaining an account in his/her company’s name;

 He/she does not use the Information for the management of the property of third parties with or without a remunerative character for him/her.
 This includes, but is not limited to the Use of the Information for the (non-professional) management of third party assets and/or within the framework of a (non-commercial) investment club; and